zhuzilin/SwiftPEG/README.md

 let ast: Node = grammar.parse(for: text, with: "doc")
 // Then do what ever you like with the AST
 ...
+// Or your can use the simplified AST which only contains node with named rule let simplifiedAst: SimplifiedNode = simplify(for: ast) ...
 ```

 ## API